What is a charter school?

 Local Boards of Education & State Board of Education

-Locally-approved Charter School
+Locally-Approved Charter School